ivancuric/ag-gatsby/src/pages/rules/index.md

 #### After the bout

-The protocol starts when the referee stops the bout by loudly announcing "_Stop_".
+The protocol starts when the referee stops the bout by loudly announcing _"Stop"_.
 If required for the safety reasons, the judge can also stop the bout in the same manner.

 The chrono stops the match's timer when a referee or a judge stop the